 Here we don’t use the . or data. prefix for data binding.
 Those bind to the current row (cursor) of the data.
 Here we want to bind to the data source object itself and not the data.
 To do this we use page.<object name> instead.
 This allows us to display the current record number and the total count of records using markdown and data binding to properties of the data object.

 The .Index property is zero based, but humans typically start counting from one.
 We do not want to display 0 of x records, but instead 1 of 10 records when we are on the first record.
-To adjust for this, we use a formatter with our data binding.
-Formatters alter the output and can be used to do many things, but in this case we simply want to increase the value by one which we do with the + character.
-The : specifies that a formatter is to follow the data binding expression.
+To adjust for this, we use a modifier with our data binding.
+Modifiers alter the output (and optionally input if they are two way) and can be used to do many things, but in this case we simply want to increase the value by one which we do with the + character.
+The : specifies that a modifier is to follow the data binding expression.